-The hanging ghosts are great outdoor Halloween decorations you can easily make at home.
+The hanging ghosts are great outdoor Halloween decorations that you can easily make at home.
 All you need is to create a frame that holds the cheesecloth like a ghost.
 You can hang them on porch railings and tree branches.
 You can add dim lighting to enhance the appeal.

 Mummified mannequins sitting on the porch can add a creepy vibe to your home.
 They are frightening as hell.
 They can be like watchmen looking after your home on the scary night.

 Welcome your guests with a spooky spider web doormat.
-You can buy one the local store or make one yourself.
+You can buy one at the local store or make one yourself.